Your guide to John Lewis inclusive guarantees

 What kind of inclusive guarantees does John Lewis offer on electronics and electricals?

-The best example's probably televisions, where we offer a 5-year guarantee – that might be up to 4 years over and above the guarantee offered by the manufacturer.
+We also offer a 5-year guarantee on televisions – that might be up to 4 years over and above the guarantee offered by the manufacturer.
 We know we're not the only retailer doing that now, but we were certainly one of the first to offer it, and we offer it on every single television we sell.

 Why does John Lewis do this?